Smart Lock Service

 The accessory’s MCU should store:

-• For data from other DPs, the module will not process it and directly send the raw data to the MCU.
+• For data from other DPs, the module will not process it, but directly send the raw data to the MCU, except for the offline password T0 parameter and the single/multi-unlock settings.
+The MCU must reply with the corresponding DP command (including offline password T0 and single/multi-unlock settings).

 After the connection is established, the accessory will forward the lock/unlock DP reported by the MCU to the lock and a 30s timer is started.
-If the lock does not respond with the result within 30 seconds, the Bluetooth connection will be disconnected.
-If the lock returns a result, the Bluetooth connection will be disconnected too.
+If the lock does not respond with the result within 30s, the Bluetooth connection will be disconnected.
+If the MCU returns a result, the module also disconnects from the Bluetooth accessory.